natashamcintyre/CV/README.md

 Very proud of my progress at Nested, I have risen to multiple challenges whether technical, team or business related, as evidenced in my performance reviews and promotions.
 Working in agile, cross-functional teams in multiple formats and sizes, I successfully lead features, collaborating and facilitating decision making, overseeing the build and using retrospectives to reflect, share and receive feedback both for my learning and the team's growth.
 I review code in consideration of best practices, using the discussion to generate learning opportunities, and am mentoring a peer in their first role as a product engineer.
 I am also leading the tech strategy initiative, I deliver learning sessions internally and at an external Elixir training day, and I have attended conferences to expand my knowledge and network.
 Some examples of my technical achievements include:

+- Responded to an environment variables breach which required investigation into multiple areas of legacy code and repos that I had previously not touched, meaning I had to learn fast!
 - Created a new database, backfilled and ported data accurately and transitioned the app across to simplify and solve a duplication issue with the least impact on the end user.
 - Successfully led a timeline feature in the CRM which involved complex queries of multiple databases and sorting chronologically
 - Implemented pagination for a costly query to reduce wait time for the user and the load on the database.